World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 • Assault: changes tempo, punishes exposed targets, repositions faster than the enemy can track.

-Defenders explained: the role that makes the map playable
+Defenders: the role that makes the map playable

 Defenders are the frontline anchors.
-Public descriptions frame them around absorbing damage and advancing with heavy firepower, and that tells you exactly what their job is: they make dangerous space usable for the rest of the team.
-A good Defender is not simply the player with the biggest armor profile.
-It is the player who takes aggro at the right time, forces bad enemy angles, and lets teammates move behind that pressure.
+Their job is to make dangerous space usable for the rest of the team.
+A good Defender is not the player with the biggest armor profile — it is the one who takes aggro at the right time, forces bad enemy angles, and lets teammates move behind that pressure.
+This is why Defender play is stronger than most expect in objective matches: when a lane is contested, someone has to show hull, bait cooldowns, and keep the enemy looking forward.
+If nobody does, your faster roles enter the fight from a losing angle.

-Screenshot from World of Tanks: Heat
+World of Tanks: HEAT in-game screenshot

-Screenshot from World of Tanks: Heat
+World of Tanks: HEAT screenshot.

 • Best use case: chokepoints, objective circles, slow pushes, peeling for weaker allies.